|Date of birth||06 December, 1988|

 The 2011 season yielded a brace of podium finishes and tenth position overall in the Scandinavian Touring Car Championship with Team Biogas.se, despite only entering just over half of the 18 races.
 A parallel campaign in the Porsche Carrera Cup Scandinavia saw Kristoffersson take the fight for glory right the way down to the wire.

-2012 marked a breakthrough for the Swede, with title triumphs in the Italian-based Superstars Series, the Scandinavian Touring Car Championship and the Porsche Carrera Cup Scandinavia – and in 2013, he made his competitive debut in the FIA European Rallycross Championship on home soil at Höljes, reaching the semi-final stage behind the wheel of a KMS-run Volkswagen Scirocco.
+2012 marked a breakthrough for the Swede, with title triumphs in the Italian-run Superstars Series, the Scandinavian Touring Car Championship and the Porsche Carrera Cup Scandinavia – and in 2013, he made his competitive debut in the FIA European Rallycross Championship on home soil at Höljes, reaching the semi-final stage behind the wheel of a KMS-run Volkswagen Scirocco.

 Further European and World Championship outings followed in 2014 – including Euro RX victory at Franciacorta – before he truly turned up the wick in 2015 as he cemented his full-time switch to World RX.
-Piloting a Volkswagen Team Sweden VW Polo, he won the Montalegre curtain-raiser, with four further rostrum results firing him to third in the Drivers’ table.
+Piloting a Volkswagen Team Sweden VW Polo, he won the Montalegre curtain-raiser, with four additional rostrum results firing him to third in the Drivers’ table.

 A second career success came in France in 2016 as Kristoffersson improved to grab the runner-up spot in the standings behind countryman Mattias Ekström, setting him up for record-breaking back-to-back title charges in 2017 and 2018 with the rebranded PSRX Volkswagen Sweden team and a factory-developed Polo Supercar.
 From 24 starts over the course of the two seasons, he claimed 18 victories and only missed the podium on three occasions.